-An amendment effective December 31, 2014 merged employees not subject to any collective bargaining agreement included in the Cummins Northwest Retirement Savings Plan (the "CNW Plan") into the Cummins Retirement and Savings Plan for Non-Bargaining Employees.
-The transfer of these assets was \$28,903,329 and is reflected in the accompanying financial statements as "Fund transfers with outside plans" in the Statement of Changes in Net Assets Available for Benefits and included as "Contributions receivable from outside plans" in the Statements of Net Assets Available for Benefits.
+An amendment that was effective December 31, 2014 merged employees not subject to any collective bargaining agreement included in the Cummins Northwest Retirement Savings Plan (the "CNW Plan") into the Cummins Retirement and Savings Plan as of December 31, 2014.
+The transfer of these assets was \$28,903,329 and is reflected in the accompanying financial statements as "Contributions receivable from outside plans" in the Statements of Net Assets Available for Benefits as of December 31, 2014.